saucelabs/sauce-docs/docs/error-reporting/advanced/morgue.md

 ```

 :::note Decimal Format
-Morgue expects the default attribute `_tx` value in decimal format.
+Morgue expects the default attribute `_tx` value to be in decimal format.
 :::

 ### Modify